cscannell-inacloud/Microsoft-Teams-Docs/teams/activityfeed.md

-# Using the Activity Feed
+# Notifying your users through the activity feed

->Note: Activity feed support is available in [Public Developer Preview](publicpreview.md) only.
+>Note: activity feed support is available in [Public Developer Preview](publicpreview.md) only.
 Additionally, many features in this document are under construction, and as such, subject to change.

-The Activity Feed in Microsoft Teams is the user's single inbox for all activity across Teams.
+The activity feed in Microsoft Teams is the user's single inbox for all activity across Teams.
 The feed aggregates important content from:
 * Teams/channels
 * Chats
 * Apps such as Files, Planner and your Teams app